yleviel/premonition/README.md

 This module is meant to help you (the developer) determine if it is safe to upgrade some or all of your packages to the latest.

-This application is built on a number of other libraries like Underscore.
+This application is built on a number of other libraries like *LoDash* and *ShellJS*.
 These dependencies will be pulled in when you do `npm install`.

 ## Installation